A motivic filtration on the topological cyclic homology of commutative ring spectra: Comparison theorems

 Let $\S_{R'}$ be the polynomial $\E_\infty$-ring over $\S$ on generators indexed by the set underlying $R$ (i.e. the tensor product over this set of copies of the monoid ring $\S[\mathbb{N}]$) and let $\S_{S'}$ be the $\E_\infty$-ring obtained by adjoining all $p$-power roots of the polynomial generators of $\S_{R'}$ (i.e. a tensor product of copies of the monoid ring $\S[\mathbb{N}[1/p]]$).
 Consider the commutative diagram

 By \cite[Proposition 11.7]{BMS}, the map $\THH(S) \to \THH(S/\S_{S'})$ is an equivalence after $p$-completion.
-It is thus enough to show that each of the bottom horizonal maps is discretely $p$-completely eff.
-Since each square in the diagram is in fact a pushout square, it furthermore suffices to show that each of the top horizontal maps is discretely $p$-completely eff.
-This is clear for the right-hand map, as $\S_{S'}$ is free as a module over $\S_{R'}$.
-For the left-hand map, we may check after tensoring with $\MU$ (since $\S \to \MU$ is evenly free), and then we may use \cref{hkr--quasismooth-HH-atlas}. \end{proof}
+It is thus enough to show that each of the bottom horizonal maps is $p$-completely eff.
+Since each square in the diagram is in fact a pushout square, it furthermore suffices to show that each of the top horizontal maps is $p$-completely eff.
+In fact, they are evenly free: this is clear for the right-hand map, as $\S_{S'}$ is free as a module over $\S_{R'}$; for the left-hand map, we may check after tensoring with $\MU$ (since $\S \to \MU$ is evenly free), and then we may use \cref{mot--fil--quasismooth-THH}. \end{proof}